adriaanjacobs/CoROLLA/README.md

 Some of the subdirs contain dedicated pass runners.
 None of them do anything directly useful, I just use them for debugging and testing.
 Many of the libraries can be loaded into clang/opt, sometimes also at link time for LTO, but, again, none of them will do something useful with the analysis results.

 ### Linking
-I intend to provide a single megalib for all of these in the future.
-Linking is currently annoying, having to figure out which component a particular analysis belongs to.
+The easiest way to use these utils is by linking to the `llvmutils` cmake target.

-Note that this code expects to link to the shared libLLVM.so megalib.
+Note that this code expects to link to the shared `libLLVM.so` megalib.
 If your usage code links to LLVM statically in any way, you will get "command-line option registered more than once" errors.
-Just link to the shared libLLVM.so object instead.
+Just link everything to `libLLVM.so` instead.